Jeremy Noble was educated at Magdalene College, Cambridge,

 wrapping paper, address books, bookmarks and the like.
 He specialises

-in reproducing images of Russian culture, particularly Russian
+in re-producing images of Russian culture, particularly Russian

 ballet and Russian opera.
 He is an admirer of Diaghilev and uses

-of stationery and gifts will include images from this period.
+gifts will include images from this period.

 For many years he has been buying and selling Russian collectibles